 Variations in the absorption of certain wavelengths dependent on direction, causing a stone to appear differently colored in different directions.

-Singly refractive Gemstones: No D.S.A, stone is the same color in all directions.
-Monochroic.
+Singly refractive Gemstones: No D.S.A, a stone is the same color in all directions.
+Monochronic.

 Doubly refractive Gemstones: